 - Revise the term connective and invite children to give oral examples set within sentences. - Discuss useful strategies for remembering unusual words. - Dictate a range of sentences containing connectives.
-Ask the children to write the connectives in their spelling journals, for example: - The car raced around the corner although the road was wet and slippery. - Do not run in the corridors because it is dangerous. - You can have spaghetti for your meal or alternatively you can have a salad. - The children refused to eat their breakfast, consequently they were really hungry by playtime. - I know I have not much time, nonetheless I'm determined to finish my project. - Hannah feels ill whenever she eats bananas. - Give the children four connectives and ask them to choose two to use in two sentences. - Reflect on learning.
+(Note that some connectives can only appear at the beginning of a sentence.)
+Ask the children to write the connectives in their spelling journals, for example: - The car raced around the corner although the road was wet and slippery. - Do not run in the corridors because it is dangerous. - The children refused to eat their breakfast.
+Consequently they were really hungry by playtime. - I know I have not much time.
+Nonetheless I'm determined to finish my project. - Hannah feels ill whenever she eats bananas. - Give the children four connectives and ask them to choose two to use in two sentences. - Reflect on learning.
 What have I learnt?
 What do I need to note in my journal?
 Give the children the opportunity to write in their spelling journals any connectives they wish to learn and use in their writing.
 They practise the Look, say, cover, write, check strategy to learn how to spell them.